Risk-Optimal Curvature Selection for Finite-Sample Cressie-Read Moment Estimation: Introduction

-Our work is also related to \citet{Schennach2007}, who develops the exponentially tilted empirical likelihood (ETEL) framework within a divergence-based class indexed by a power parameter.
-While our setting differs, we share the perspective of treating the power parameter as a continuum-valued index linking different estimators.
-In contrast to \citet{Schennach2007}, who focuses on misspecified moment conditions, we maintain correct specification and show that the power parameter matters through second-order effects, shaping robustness and sensitivity even when estimators are first-order asymptotically equivalent.
+Our work is also related to \citet{Schennach2007}, who develops the exponentially tilted empirical likelihood framework within a divergence-based class indexed by a power parameter.
+While our setting differs, we share the perspective that the power parameter can be viewed as a continuum-valued index linking different estimators.
+The key distinction is that \citet{Schennach2007} focuses on misspecified moment conditions, whereas we maintain correct specification and show that the power parameter matters through second-order effects.
+In our framework, \(\gamma\) shapes finite-sample sensitivity and stability even when fixed-\(\gamma\) estimators are first-order asymptotically equivalent.

+Monte Carlo simulations show that the selected CRPD estimator remains approximately centered around the structural parameter while improving finite-sample stability.
+In particular, the risk-selected estimator discourages unstable multipliers, concentrated implied probability weights, and proximity to the feasible-probability boundary.
+An empirical illustration using \citet{Owen2001}'s dairy-cow data further shows that similar point estimates can correspond to substantially different implied weighting schemes.
+This finding indicates that the choice of \(\gamma\) affects not only the structural estimate itself, but also how the empirical distribution is reweighted to enforce the moment restrictions.
+The application highlights the practical value of \(\gamma\) as a curvature parameter: it can reveal differences in multiplier stability, implied-weight concentration, and boundary proximity that may be obscured by point estimates alone.

 The rest of the paper is organized as follows.
-In Section 2, we illustrate how the power parameter shapes the loss geometry.
-In Section 3, we develop the moment-based CRPD estimator and show how the structural parameter and the Lagrange multipliers depend on the power parameter at the second order, affecting finite-sample properties.
-In Section 4, we present Monte Carlo simulations.
-In Section 5, we discuss the implications of our proposed framework.
-In Section 6, we present an empirical application.
+In Section 2, we illustrate how the power parameter shapes the geometry of the CRPD criterion.
+In Section 3, we develop the moment-based CRPD estimator and show that both the structural parameter estimator and the associated Lagrange multipliers depend on the power parameter at the second order, thereby affecting finite-sample properties.
+In Section 4, we propose a novel finite-sample risk criterion for selecting the optimal \(\gamma\) and develop the corresponding second-order theory.
+In Section 5, we present Monte Carlo simulations.
+In Section 6, we provide an empirical application.
 In Section 7, we conclude.